 DAY 1: FROM ATHENS TO ANCIENT CORINTH – MYCENAE – EPIDAURUS – NAFPLIO

-At your hotel, meet your private driver/tour leader for your 8:00 a.m. departure.
+You will meet your private driver/tour leader at your Athens hotel for an 8:00 a.m. departure.
 On a short trip of no more than 1 hour, you enter the Mythical Peloponnese through the Corinth Canal for this “real Greece” experience.
 The Corinth canal is the first stop and then on to MYCENAE, home to some of Greece’s most famous ancient ruins.

-DAY 2: FROM NAFPLIO TO MONEMVASIA
+DAY 2: FROM NAFPLIO TO MONEMVASIA CASTLE

-Starting from Nafplio, our destination will be Monemvasia but -should you agree too- taking not the fast/shorter motorway route but exploring the glorious coastline of the East Peloponnese before climbing up the mountain range with several stops and lunch on the way.
+Starting from Nafplio, our destination will be Monemvasia but -should you also agree- to taking not the fast/shorter motorway route but exploring the glorious coastline of the East Peloponnese before climbing up the mountain range with several stops and lunch on the way.

-Leaving behind Monemvasia, there will be a long great day in the MANI Peninsula, one of the wildest and beautiful areas of Greece.
+Leaving behind Monemvasia, there will be a long great day in the MANI Peninsula, the most famous peninsula and one of the wildest and most beautiful areas of Greece.
 A dramatic coastline of sleepy fishing coves and fortified villages like the beautiful Oitilo, Gerolimenas & Limeni.
 The amazing DIROS caves that you will optionally explore with a guide and a boat.

 Breakfast and an early start for a long day with two UNESCO World Heritage sites to visit.
 But first a quick stop at Sparta to photograph the statue of King Leonidas of the famous 300.
 Then a 1h.30′ drive to ancient OLYMPIA to walk through the impressive ruins of the area where athletes trained and ran in the old stadium, just as ancient Olympians did after victory 3,000 years ago.
 Olympia hosted the original Olympic Games, founded in the 8th century B.C.
 Its extensive ruins include athletic training areas, a stadium, and temples dedicated to the gods Hera and Zeus.